Reconnecting

 An acre of land in the Midwest costs $10,000, while the same in the Amazon costs $1, with biodiversity being at least 3 times more.
 So, more benefit is obviously accrued investing money toward land that is inexpensive and biodiversity high than vice versa.

-My old friend, Steve Anderson, has organized a group of small business owners, called Force of Nature, of which I am one, to support Conservation International.
+My long-time friend, Steve Anderson, has organized a group of small business owners, called Force of Nature, of which I am one, to support Conservation International.
 The projects selected are similar to last year's, in that they support both indigenous peoples of the forest and maritime ecology.

 Our donations this year will support the Noke Koi Indigenous Association of Brazil.
 This tribe is steward of 187,400 hectares of forest.
 Our support will help them install solar panels, access internet, employ GPS monitoring equipment, upgrade their boats, and advance marketing of their crafts.

 Force of Nature donations will also go toward reestablishing mangrove forests along the coastline of Costa Rica.
 Mangrove forests store 10 times the about of carbon as terrestrial forests.
-Conservation International is working on restoring 300 hectares in Costa Rica, which includes advocating best-fishing and waste-management practises to protect this invaluable ecosystem.
+Conservation International is working on restoring 300 hectares in Costa Rica, which includes advocating best-fishing and waste-management practices to protect this invaluable ecosystem.

 Two weekends ago, my oldest friend from college, Tony and his wife, Wendy, came through for a visit.
 Son, Drausin, and grandson, Leo, also stumbled into town, and we had a great old time.
-Jacob Bartley gave us an in-depth tour of wetlands, in the middle of which we had a picnic lunch of smoked chicken salad, corn on the cob, cantelope, and homemade cookies.
+Jacob Bartley gave us an in-depth tour of wetlands, in the middle of which we had a picnic lunch of smoked chicken salad, corn on the cob, cantaloupe, and homemade cookies.

 On to more mundane matters.

 Susan and I will be making a delivery to Madtree this Sunday from 10 - 11.
 This will be our last formal delivery, after 13 years of so doing.
 We keep extending the date of last delivery, because we hate to lose the connection with all of you.
 But we have to face the inevitable.
 And we won't lose connection, as we will stay in touch through newsletters.
 If you would like food through the fall, you are welcome to drive to the farm and we will have it for you.
 Send notice, so we can coordinate.
 We will leave the website open through December for such orders and pick-ups.
-But regarding this Sunday's delivery, don't forget to place an order by Friday night.

 We are accordingly going to close down the Grassroots website at the end of the year, but will expand our Red Stone website so it is more interactive.
 I will then be sending newsletters through it and will apprise you more closely of this transition in December.